SSIL: Self-Supervised Imitation Learning for End-to-End Driving: Methods: SSIL using camera and LiDAR data

-In E2E driving, SIL trains a regression neural network by using pairs of camera image(s) and expert driving command(s) \cite{PilotNet}.
+In E2E driving, SIL trains a regression neural network by using pairs of visual input(s) and expert driving command(s) \cite{PilotNet}.
 Different from SIL, the proposed SSIL framework aims to train an E2E driving NN \textit{without} using vehicle control data or a pre-trained model.
-This section sophisticatedly customizes the self-supervised learning framework in Section~\ref{sec:ssrl} for E2E driving.
+This section sophisticatedly customizes the the self-supervised learning framework framework in Section~\ref{sec:ssrl} for vision-based E2E driving.
 We will use well-known sensors in autonomous driving, specifically, a camera and LiDAR sensor(s).